-Shed Those Extra Pounds (And Get Rid of Heel Pain as a Bonus!)
+Shed Those Extra Pounds (And Get Rid of Painful Feet as a Bonus!)

 Surprised?
 Because you shouldn’t be.

 Your feet bear the weight of your entire body as they take you from here to there while you go about your daily routine.
 Whether you are simply taking out the trash or running to catch the bus, your feet will absorb up to four times your body weight with each step you take.

 That’s a lot!
 (Especially if your body mass is well above the recommended average.)

 Recent research has found that obesity and heel pain are closely related.
 Having too much body weight increases your risk of developing many sports injuries and other foot conditions that cause heel pain, including: